What is Cloudflare and Complete Cloudflare installation tutorial

 4- Development of page rules

 The page rules are a series of additional settings that allow you to create more security.
 In fact, by defining a page rule, a series of actions are formulated that will be performed if the input URL follows a certain pattern.
-So the condition of the page rules is that the orange cloud is displayed in the DNS record verification step.
+So, the condition of the page rules is that the orange cloud is displayed during the DNS record verification step.
 Page rules have two important functions:

-• Only the rules of the page with the highest priority affect a request.
+- Only the rules of the page with the highest priority affect a request.

-• The page rules in the Cloudflare dashboard are sorted in descending order of priority.
+- The page rules in the Cloudflare dashboard are sorted in descending order of priority.

 A page rule conforms to the following URL pattern: